MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/warm-up-cache-nodes-on-application-request-routing.md

 You have now successfully warmed up the ARR cache node using a file that contains the list of URLs.

-For other ARR Version 2 walkthroughs, see the documents in [this](../planning-for-arr/application-request-routing-version-2-overview.md) article.
+For other ARR Version 2 walkthroughs, see the documents in the [Application Request Routing Version 2 Overview](../planning-for-arr/application-request-routing-version-2-overview.md) article.